| PREPARING TO BE NERDY WHERE NERDY CAN BE COOL

 carry a sort of stigma and presumption of mediocrity among college

 students.
 This is the last thing a fragile self-esteem needs!
+One option is to consider a technical program,

 or trade school, rather than a traditional university education.